daeuniverse/dae/README.md

 1. Handle the case that nodes do not support UDP.
 1. L4Checksum problem.
 1. Config support list like: `wan_interface: [wlp5s0, eth0]`.
-1. Fix problem that node address cannot be domain.
 1. ...